 Considering the fact that the procedure addresses the soft tissue around the eyes, a long recovery period is undesirable.
 So, how long does it take to recover after blepharoplasty?

-Eyelid surgery is a popular plastic surgery intervention performed to brighten and refresh the area around the eyes.
+Eyelid surgery is a popular plastic surgery intervention performed to lift and refresh the area around the eyes.
 The procedure can be performed on the upper, lower, or both eyelids and has a recovery period of two to four weeks in a vast majority of cases.
 The recovery period can be shorter or longer, depending on the technique used, the patient's age, pre-existing medical conditions, and the patient's commitment to follow the plastic surgeon's post-op indications.